UPDATE 3-Argentine markets close down sharply after bad week

 The MerVal index of leading stocks .MERV closed down 7.61 percent at 890.27 points, its lowest since mid-2004, and down almost 27 percent during the week.
 Volume was heavy at $38 million.
 Of 64 active issues, not one advanced.

-Molinos food company launched a repurchase offer for 20.7 percent of its market capital, offering to buy 51.8 million shares at 9 pesos per share (MOL.BA: Cotización) after the Argentine securities regulator relaxed restrictions on companies buying back shares.
+Molinos food company launched a repurchase offer for 20.7 percent of its market capital, offering to buy 51.8 million shares at 9 pesos per share (MOL.BA) after the Argentine securities regulator relaxed restrictions on companies buying back shares.